gqthrowaway/gq_guide/gqguideWIP.md

 This guide will also explain the "Why" for those who are interested but this guide will NOT cover or recommend specific equipment for specialized or personalized purposes.

-Towards the end of the guide I will list brands, however it is up to the reader to do the shopping and if you need help using Google and online shopping, you are useless to begin with.
+Towards the end of the guide I will list brands, however it is up to the reader to do the shopping as a lot of recommendations do go on sale and if you need help using Google and online shopping, you are useless to begin with.

 ### Go get a 14.5 URGI upper and a Crye SPC, end of guide.